 Initially I felt daunted but in fact the whole assembly – RPI into case, SSD lead attached, fan attached – all took maybe 10 minutes.

-No screwdriver supplied but 3 thermal pads and the RPi5 to SSD connector (and a spare) were all included along with 6 bolts (one of which (corner) I cannot get to stay put).
+No screwdriver supplied but 3 thermal pads and the RPi5 to SSD connector (and a spare) were all included along with 6 bolts (one of which (corner) I could not initially get to stay put – thankfully nothing speciat about these screws so I found one in my pile that fitted).
 Finally 4 tiny rubber feet included.
-All looks quite neat on my bench right now.
+All looks quite neat on my bench.

-A script is provided to set up the NVME – not used it yet, I simply used the RASPI-CONFIG program to set my RPI back to booting from SD, put the lot together, turned on and…
+A script is provided to set up the NVME – not used it, I simply used the RASPI-CONFIG program to set my RPI back to booting from SD, put the lot together, turned on and…

 In the terminal after booting, I typed in the following code which then returned “nvme0n1” – which told me that the RPi5 had booted correctly from the NVME.
 I’ve since checked that in fact in this mode, RPI will boot from nvme, THEN SSD THEN SD.
 So really I can use an SSD (on USB) for backup if I want – saves messing with SDs at all… and of course as always, the (modified for RPi5) rpi-clone makes it so easy.